MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-directlinespeech.md

 This article describes how to connect a bot to the **Direct Line Speech channel**.
 Use this channel to allow users to interact with a bot via voice.

 Once you have built your bot, onboarding it with Direct Line Speech will enable low latency, high reliability connection with client applications using the [Speech SDK](/azure/cognitive-services/speech-service/).
-These connections are optimized for voice in, voice out conversational experiences.
+These connections are optimized for voice in and voice out conversational experiences.
 For more information on Direct Line Speech and how to build client applications, visit the [custom voice-first virtual assistant](/azure/cognitive-services/Speech-Service/voice-assistants) page.

 ## Prerequisites

  The Direct Line Speech channel requires a **Cognitive Services** resource, specifically a **speech** cognitive service resource.
 You can either use an existing resource or create a new one.
 To create a new speech resource follow these steps:

-1. In your browser, navigate to the [Azure portal create resources](https://ms.portal.azure.com/#create/hub).
+1. In your browser, navigate to the [Azure portal](https://ms.portal.azure.com/#create/hub) to create resources.
-1. In the left panel. click **Create a resource**.
+1. In the left panel, click **Create a resource**.
-1. In the right panel, in the search box, enter **speech**.
+1. In the right panel, enter **speech** in the search box.
-1. In the the drop-down list select **Speech**.
-The following is displayed:
+1. In the the drop-down list select **Speech** as displayed in the following image:

     ![create speech cognitive resource](media/voice-first-virtual-assistants/create-speech-cognitive-resource.PNG "create speech cognitive service")

 1. Click **Create** and follow the wizard steps.

-    For additional information, see [Create a Cognitive Services resource](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account).
+    For additional information, see [Create a Cognitive Services resource](/azure/cognitive-services/cognitive-services-apis-create-account).

 ## Add the Direct Line Speech channel